 Palm Desert Tax Lawyers

-The Sanger & Molever firm, located in Palm Desert, California represents clients throughout California and the United States.
-Our tax attorneys focus their practice on serving individuals, trustees, executors, corporations, partnerships, and limited liability companies with a wide range of tax planning, estate planning, trust and estate administrations, tax situations, and business issues.
+The Sanger & Molever firm, located in Palm Desert, California represents clients throughout the United States.
+Our Palm Desert tax attorneys focus their practice on serving individuals, trustees, executors, corporations, partnerships, and limited liability companies with a wide range of tax planning, estate planning, trust and estate administrations, tax situations, and business issues.

 Sanger & Molever is a boutique law firm rated AV by Martindale Hubbell, the highest rating of attorney excellence.

-You can employ a tax attorney prophylactically, to advise you of the tax law, and to help you plan your business or personal transactions to comply with the law, and to minimize taxes you otherwise would pay to the politicians.
-Using tax lawyers in a “planning mode” is one option .
-Or, you can employ a tax attorney in a “repair mode”, after you have completed a transaction, and you have a tax dispute with the IRS, with the FTB, or the EDD.
+You can employ Sanger & Molever prophylactically, to advise about the tax law, and to help plan your business or personal transactions to comply with the law, and to minimize taxes.
+Using Palm Desert tax lawyers in a “planning mode” is one option .
+Or, another option, you can employ Sanger & Molever tax lawyers in a “repair mode”, after you have a tax dispute with the the tax authorities.

-And, for many repair-mode-clients, tax attorneys such as those at Sanger & Molever in Palm Desert can provide a major benefit: The firm can act as a buffer between you and the IRS.
+For many repair-mode-clients, Sanger & Molever tax attorneys can provide a major benefit: The firm can act as a buffer between you and the IRS.
 For many repair-mode-taxpayers, that buffer-role mitigates their sleepless nights and the anxiety of dealing face-to-face with the IRS.
-When Sanger & Molever acts as a buffer, without a prescription for an Alpha blocker or a Beta blocker, IRS induced hypertension and elevated high blood pressure, is often avoided.
+When Sanger & Molever acts as a buffer, without a prescription for an Alpha blocker or a Beta blocker, IRS induced high blood pressure, is often avoided.

 When an individual or a business must face the IRS, the California Franchise Tax Board, or the California State Board of Equalization, the odds seem stacked against the taxpayer in the dispute with the governmental agency.
-Engaging our Palm Desert tax attorneys balances the governmental agency dispute, often, reaching a satisfactory settlement without the need of a court trial.Tax Debt/Collection, Installment Agreements, Offers in Compromise
+Engaging our Palm Desert tax attorneys balances the governmental agency dispute, often, reaching a satisfactory settlement without the need of a court trial.Tax Debt / Collection, Installment Agreements, Offers in Compromise

 If you have not paid your assessed taxes, the government can employ various methods (euphemistically called “enforced collection”) to collect your tax debt.
 The IRS’s arsenal of collection methods include recording tax liens, levying bank accounts, seizing your business or personal assets including your home or other real estate.
 In some cases, your passport could be in jeopardy.
 Our Palm Desert tax lawyers at Sanger & Molever can help you deal with IRS levies and IRS tax liens, and hopefully avoid your rent, mortgage, utility, and credit card checks bouncing, by exploring installment agreements and Offers In Compromise, and perhaps getting some penalties abated.Proposition 13 Property Tax Issues